D. Craig Aitchison: Tactics School, Afghanistan Deployment, Further Education, and Command Positions

 Promoted Major in 2002 while at the Tactics School, he was posted to 2 RCR as the Officer Commanding Golf Company and subsequently as the Operations Officer.
 He left 2 RCR in 2005 to assume a position as a desk officer in the Directorate of Land Force Development.
 After two years on the Land Staff, Aitchison was selected for and attended the Joint Command and Staff Program at the Canadian Forces College where he earned a master's degree in Defence Studies.

-Following Staff College, Aitchison was promoted Lieutenant-Colonel and deployed to Afghanistan (Operation ATHENA Roto 6) for nine months as the CJ3 (Current Operations) at HQ Regional Command (South) in Kandahar.
-On repatriation he took command of the Infantry School.
+Following Staff College, Aitchison was promoted to Lieutenant-Colonel and deployed to Afghanistan (Operation ATHENA Roto 6) for nine months as the CJ3 (Current Operations) at HQ Regional Command (South) in Kandahar.
+On repatriation, he took command of the Infantry School.

 On completing command of the School in 2011, Aitchison was posted to Fort Leavenworth, Kansas to attend the year-long Advance Operational Art Studies Fellowship at the United States Army School of Advanced Military Studies (SAMS) where he earned a master's degree in Military Art and Science.
 He spent the following year on the faculty of SAMS as a seminar leader helping teach majors operational planning.

-Promoted Colonel in May 2013, he was posted to the Army Staff in Ottawa as Director Army Staff and Director of Infantry.
+Promoted Colonel in May 2013, he was posted to the Army Staff in Ottawa as Director of Army Staff and Director of Infantry.

 In July 2015, Aitchison was posted to Gagetown New Brunswick as the Commander, Combat Training Centre.

 Promotion to General

 On January 31, 2017, it was announced that BGen Aitchison would be promoted acting while so employed to the rank of Brigadier-General and will be appointed Chief of Staff for the Coalition Forces Land Component Command (CFLCC-I).

 Aitchison was promoted to Brigadier-General on April 3, 2017.
 In August 2017, Aitchison deployed to Iraq to assume the role of Chief of Staff for the Combined/Joint Forces Land Component Command, Operation INHERENT RESOLVE.

 In August 2020, following his promotion to Major-General, Aitchison assumed command of the Canadian Defence Academy.
-He currently chairs the senate of the Royal Canadian Regiment.
+He is the former chair of the senate of the Royal Canadian Regiment.
+Aitchison retired from the Canadian Armed Forces in 2023.

+Aitchison was appointed a Commander of the Order of Military Merit on September 23, 2022.